Thousands of Palestinians mark 65 years since displacement

 "Resistance by all its forms, and foremost armed resistance, will remain our way to extract our rights."

-(Additional reporting by Ali Sawafta and Nidal al-Mughrabi; Editing by Mark Heinrich and Robin Pomeroy)
+(Additional reporting by Ali Sawafta and Nidal al-Mughrabi; editing by Mark Heinrich)